denten-books/plain-text/0-intro.md

 "purchase" "books."
 To read this particular volume, I have actually purchased a limited licence to receive data, which the software then assembles to resemble something like books.
 To begin reading I swipe again with my finger.
 The screen dims to match to room ambiance as words fill the screen.
 One of the passages on the first page appears underlined: a number of other readers in my social circle must have found the passage interesting.
 My finger slides along the glass surface to turn the page.
-The device emits a muffled rustle, to remind me of the underlying metaphor.
+The device emits a muffled rustle, to remind me of the underlying analogy.
 The image curls ever so slightly in a way that resembles a printed page as another "page" slides into view.
 My tiny library metaphor contains over a thousand books.

 Despite the appearances, the electronic book reader-library-store next to my